UKHomeOffice/docker-zookeeper/README.md

 standalone mode.

 Deploying onto a Kubernetes cluster is fairly easy.
-There are example kubernetes controller and service files in which is what we're going to use.
+There are example kubernetes controller and service files in [kube/](kube/) directory.

 In the service yaml files, you will notice that we asked for static `ClusterIP`, in this example case, we're using `10.200.0.0/16` service IP